 The Company obtains short-term borrowings primarily through bank call loans.
 Bank call loans are generally payable on demand and bear interest at various rates but not exceeding the broker call rate.
-As of December 31, 2016, bank call loans were \$145.8 million.
-As of December 31, 2016, such loans were collateralized by firm and customer securities with market values of approximately \$138.6 million and \$288.1 million, respectively, with commercial banks.
+As of December 31, 2017, bank call loans were \$118.3 million.
+As of December 31, 2017, such loans were collateralized by firm and customer securities with market values of approximately \$97.8 million and \$198.3 million, respectively, with commercial banks.

-As of December 31, 2016, the Company had approximately \$1.2 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$136.2 million under securities loan agreements.
+As of December 31, 2017, the Company had approximately \$1.2 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$139.2 million under securities loan agreements.

-As of December 31, 2016, the Company had pledged \$284.0 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.
+As of December 31, 2017, the Company had pledged \$237.0 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.

-As of December 31, 2016, the Company had no outstanding letters of credit.
+As of December 31, 2017, the Company had no outstanding letters of credit.

 The Company enters into reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned transactions to, among other things, acquire securities to cover short positions and settle other securities obligations, to accommodate customers' needs and to finance the Company's inventory positions.
-Except as described below, repurchase and reverse repurchase agreements, principally involving government and agency securities, are carried at amounts at which the securities subsequently will be resold or reacquired as specified in the respective agreements and include accrued interest.
-Repurchase and reverse repurchase agreements are presented on a net-by-counterparty basis, when the repurchase and reverse repurchase agreements are executed with the same counterparty, have the same explicit settlement date, are executed in accordance with a master netting arrangement, the securities underlying the repurchase and reverse repurchase agreements exist in "book entry" form and certain other requirements are met.
+Except as described below, repurchase agreements and reverse repurchase agreements, principally involving U.S. Government and Agency securities, are carried at amounts at which the securities subsequently will be resold or reacquired as specified in the respective agreements and include accrued interest.
+Repurchase agreements and reverse repurchase agreements are presented on a net-by-counterparty basis, when the repurchase agreements and reverse repurchase agreements are executed with the same counterparty, have the same explicit settlement date, are executed in accordance with a master netting arrangement, the securities underlying the repurchase agreements and reverse repurchase agreements exist in "book entry" form and certain other requirements are met.